-Today post is about a DIY Cork board Map, and how to do it… just realised how daft that sounds.. this is a DIY about how to do it yourself… duh.
+Today post is a DIY Cork Board Map, and how to do it… I realise how daft that sounds.. this is a DIY about how to do it yourself… duh.
 Anyho’s.
 It is also my second recycled post, which you might recall me saying I wanted to do this month if you read my blogging goals for April.

 - Mod Podge